daleonpz/Notes/fh-dortmund/01-ESE.md

             - 6.Installation test: test user environment, system in use (output)
     - Testing software intensive system:
         - Software Intensive Systems include:
-            - Large scale heterogenous systems
+            - Large scale heterogeneous systems
             - Embedded systems for automotive applications
             - Telecommunications
             - Wireless ad-hoc systems
-            - Business aplications with an emphasis on web services
+            - Business applications with an emphasis on web services
         - Testing embedded systems
             - What is an embedded system?
             - What is the correct behavior? range tolerance in value and time
-            - Development Stages: Simulation, Prototyping, Pre-Production, Productio
+            - Development Stages: Simulation, Prototyping, Pre-Production, Production
         - Simulation:
             - Model test (MT): one way test
             - Model-in-the-loop (MIL): feedback simulation